Who can submit a proposal?

 5. Stay connected

-Build in a call-to-action for your audience members as part of your session proposal.
+Build a call-to-action for your audience members as part of your session proposal.
 That could allow participants to exchange contact information with you and each other.
 You might research how to provide a voluntary, opt-in email sign-up form for a newsletter, share your project’s social media details, and invite people to follow you.

 Have an idea of what you might do together beyond the session and share it before it ends.
 You might contribute to one another’s projects, join each other’s online communities, or start something new together.
 Imagine your session as a specific moment and place to check in with each other while combining your efforts for a healthier internet and trustworthy AI throughout the year.